-	- This uses tuning forks of 512 Hz but those of 256 Hz may be more accurate.
-A heavy tuning fork is preferable as a light one produces a sound that fades too rapidly.
+- This uses a tuning fork of 256 Hz or 512 Hz.
+A heavy tuning fork is preferable as a light one can produce a sound that fades too rapidly.

 - It produces a sound level of 90 dB when struck against the knee or elbow.

 - To test air conduction, hold the tuning fork directly in line with the external auditory canal.

 - When testing bone conduction, place the flat end of the stem of the tuning fork against the mastoid process, using firm pressure (loudness varies by up to 15 dB with different pressures).
 Hold the patient's head steady with your free hand.